Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Numerical Experiments

-We also test the performance of our model with varying market numbers (20, 100, and 200).
-Although both our model and the single-layer neural network show improved performance with more markets, the non-parametric estimator is more adversely affected by a decrease in market numbers due to a more significant reduction in its sample size.
-This is particularly problematic in scenarios with one market, as the non-parametric estimator becomes infeasible for estimation for only one sample.
+We observe both sources of performance improvement in the numerical simulation results in Table \ref{tbl:base_err}.
+As we vary the number of products (5, 10, and 20), the MAE of the predicted market shares from our model decreases monotonically (see simulation numbers 0, 2, and 4 for MNL, and 5, 7, and 9 for RCL).
+In contrast, the performance of the benchmark non-parametric estimator deteriorates as the number of products increases and becomes even worse than the Mean Prediction for the 20 product cases (simulation numbers 4 and 9).
+These findings demonstrate the overfitting problems and the curse of dimensionality issues discussed above.
+Indeed, this limitation has also been theoretically established by \citet{sannai2019improved}, who showed that for neural networks that do not take into account the inherent invariance structure, the generalization gap increases in proportion to the number of possible permutations, which is $\sqrt{J!}$ in our case.
+Further, we examine the performance of our model and the other benchmarks by varying the number of markets (20, 100, and 200) while keeping the number of products constant at 10; see simulations 1, 2, and 3 for MNL and 6, 7, and 8 for RCL.
+Although both our model and the NP method show improved performance with more markets, the non-parametric estimator is more adversely affected by a decrease in market numbers due to a more significant reduction in its sample size.
+This is particularly problematic in scenarios with one market, as the NP method becomes infeasible for estimation for only one sample.